CSzzs/Language_Translator_with_GPT4o-mini/README.md

 ## Overview

-Translator.AI is a web-based application that provides translation services between multiple languages.
+Translator_with_GPT40_mini is a web-based application that provides translation services between multiple languages.
 Built with Streamlit for the frontend and leveraging OpenAI's GPT-4o-mini model through LangChain for translations, this app offers a user-friendly interface for quick and accurate translations.

 ## Features